wyang342/news-site-V/README.md

 })
 ```

-If you refresh the page and scroll to the bottom, you'llsee our new `test` article!
+If you refresh the page and scroll to the bottom, you'll see our new `test` article!
 What if you have a bad request?
 Let's try passing an incomplete data set:

 ```javascript
 const articleObject = { byline: 'byline test', abstract: 'asdf' };